neuralmagic/sparseml/integrations/ultralytics-yolov3/recipes/yolov3-spp.transfer_learn_pruned_quantized.md

       - model.27
 ---

-# YOLOv3-SPP Pruned Quantized Transfer Learning
+# YOLOv3-SPP Pruned-Quantized Transfer Learning

 This recipe transfer learns from a sparse-quantized, [YOLOv3-SPP](https://arxiv.org/abs/1804.02767) model.
 It was originally tested on the VOC dataset and achieved 0.838 mAP@0.5.